Skip to content

 There are a few reasons why the number of users imported might not match the total rows in your CSV file:

-• Duplicate external IDs: If there are duplicate external ID columns, then this may cause malformed or unimported rows even if the rows are correctly formatted.
+• Duplicate external IDs: If there are duplicate external ID columns, this may cause malformed or unimported rows even if the rows are correctly formatted.
 In some cases this may not report a specific error.
 Check if there are any duplicate external IDs in your CSV.
 If so, remove the duplicates and try uploading again.

 • Accented characters: Your CSV may have names or attributes that include accents.
 Ensure your file is UTF-8 encoded to prevent any issues.